Run Service

 status

-Determines one of the following alert statuses:
+Determines the alert status.

 • New